-Nostradamus: The Millennium and Beyondby Liz Greene offers astrological views of different countries and world events through the translations of Nostradamus himself.
-Briefly explained is the chart of America in the book, and here is some of what the author wrote on the aspect of Mercury-Pluto in America’s natal chart.
+This book, written by Liz Greene and titled Nostradamus: The Millennium and Beyond, provides astrological perspectives on many nations and events that have occurred across the globe via the translations of Nostradamus himself.
+The chart of America is discussed in considerable detail in the book, and the following is an excerpt of what the author had to say about the aspect of Mercury-Pluto in America’s birth chart.

 An area of a negative aspect of Mercury-Pluto opposition is corruption in economic dealings in the form of secrecy.
 The amassing of wealth appears an immoral or unethical activity.
 Ironically, Americans see themselves as open, honest and frank in all areas of life.
 They criticize the British for being withdrawn, lacking in expression of their emotions, and non-communicative.

 Yet beneath the surface of apparent extroversion, Americans can sometimes be private about their inner lives.
 This is supported by a Mercury-Pluto opposition from Cancer to Capricorn in the American natal chart, which is a specific configuration that reflects a collective difficulty in expressing thoughts and feelings, and communication which appears to be open but conceals a great deal.
 The ubiquitous use of jargon, “buzz” and slang words, and “politically correct” expressions all reflect this kind of evasion.
 This is a general trend rather than a personal failing and suggests things are never quite as they appear to be, especially how America as a whole expresses itself to other countries, and in the way the government presents itself to the people.
 This enigmatic characteristic is typical in individuals of the Mercury-Pluto aspect.